Alter Mojze Goldman

-Alter Mojze Goldman (17 November 1909 - 1988) was a Polish Jew and member of the French Résistance during World War II.
+Alter Mojze Goldman (17 November 1909 - 1988) was a Polish-born French member of the French Résistance during World War II.

-He was born in Lublin after the death of his father.
-Fleeing antisemitic discrimination, Alter emigrated briefly to Germany at some point during the 1920s before relocating to France.
-There, he worked as a miner before joining the Chasseurs d'Afrique in Algeria and obtaining French citizenship in 1930.
-A communist, he grew disillusioned by the assassination of Leon Trotsky and the excesses of Joseph Stalin.
+He was born in Lublin to a well-to-do Polish-Jewish family.
+After his father passing, he fled Poland after due to antisemitic discrimination.
+Alter emigrated briefly to Germany at some point during the 1920s before relocating to France.
+After relocating, he worked as a miner before joining the Chasseurs d'Afrique in Algeria and obtained French citizenship in 1930.
+Alter, a communist, felt disillusioned by the assassination of Leon Trotsky and the excesses of Joseph Stalin.